 In my leisure time, my wife and I enjoy walking and are keen members of the National Trust.
 I also enjoy sport although predominantly now as a spectator.

-I am very excited by the progress The Joshua Tree has made in recent years and am really looking forward to the opening of the new support centre in 2019.
+I am very excited by the progress The Joshua Tree has made in recent years and the opening of the new support centre.

 IT, Projects & Business Development